aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 prometheus_enable           = true # Deploys Prometheus Addon
 ```

-This will indicate to each add-on module that it should that it should create the necessary AWS resources and pass the relevant values to the ArgoCD Application resource via the Application's values map.
+This will indicate to each add-on module that it should create the necessary AWS resources and pass the relevant values to the ArgoCD Application resource via the Application's values map.